 Should you delete your 23andMe account data?
-(And can you?)
+Bankruptcy and privacy concerns

 Over the past few days, there has suddenly been some panic in the press surrounding 23andMe’s DNA ancestry and inherited traits service.
-Some media outlets have suggested that you should delete your data and your 23andMe account.
+Some news outlets—and even California’s Attorney General—have suggested that you should delete your data and your 23andMe account.

 What’s really going on, and should you be concerned?
 Let’s break it down.